 The credit crisis – defining debt.

 Plainly put, to be in debt is to owe money to a creditor.
+Credit Card Debt is a common type of debt.
 Creditors allow you to make purchases directly without asking you to pay for anything upfront.
 Instead, creditors lend you the money for now and ask you to pay it back later.
-This may seem dandy, but the danger here is something called interest – which is the cost of borrowing money, resulting in you paying more for the item than it originally would have cost you.
-Buy it with your credit card they’ll say…
+This may seem dandy, but the danger here is something called interest – which is essentially the cost of borrowing money, resulting in you paying more for the item than it originally would have cost you.

 Help!
 I’m in debt – how do I get out of it?!

 If you’re already on that hamster wheel, it’s time to reassess.
-Ask yourself, “How can I realistically pay off my debt?” then set yourself achievable goals.
+Ask yourself, “How can I realistically pay off my Credit Card debt?” then set yourself achievable goals.

 When it comes to human nature, resisting temptation has never been our strong suit.
 So, take those credit cards and hide them – out of sight and out of mind.
 Paying out of pocket will help you to be more aware of your spending patterns and needs vs. wants.
 Next, breakdown and evaluate your debt.
 If dealing with your finances is daunting, create a straightforward list of all your debts – which won’t seem so scary laid out in front of you.
 Now create a strict plan based on the numbers.
 Remember folks, the numbers don’t lie.